 There are no fungicides available to amateur gardeners with specific recommendations for use against escallonia leaf spot.
-However, the fungicide tebuconazole with trifloxystrobin (Bayer Fungus Fighter Plus) carries a label recommendation for use against 'leaf spots' on ornamental plants.
-Tebuconazole (Bayer Fungus Fighter Concentrate) and triticonazole (Scotts Fungus Clear Ultra and Scotts Fungus Clear Ultra Gun) are labelled for the control of a number of other diseases on ornamental plants and could therefore be used legally on Escallonia (at the owner’s risk) to try and control leaf spot.
+However, the fungicide tebuconazole with trifloxystrobin (Provanto Fungus Fighter Plus, Toprose Fungus Control & Protect) has a recommendation for the control of leaf spots on ornamental plants.
+Additonally, the fungicides tebuconazole (Provanto Fungus Fighter Concentrate) and triticonazole (Scotts Fungus Clear Ultra and Scotts Fungus Clear Ultra Gun) are labelled for the control of other diseases on ornamental plants, and could therefore be used legally on Escallonia (at the owner’s risk) to try and control the leaf spotting.

-There is no specific information available as to the efficacy of these products against the leaf spot, however.
+There is no specific information available as to the efficacy of these products against this particular leaf spot, however.
 It is likely that repeated sprays will be required where the disease is present, particularly during unsettled weather.
 Success is more likely if the plant is cut back hard to remove affected material, and then sprays applied to protect the new growth.
 It would be prudent to apply a small amount of the chosen fungicide first to ensure that the product will not cause plant damage.

 Inclusion of a fungicide product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.